U.S. appeals court revives lawsuit by family of man who died in Metro station and wasn’t found for 4 days

 Whiteru’s parents, Cameroon and Agnes Whiteru, and their lawyers declined to comment, attorney Kobie Flowers said.
 Metro spokesman Ian Jannetta declined to comment, saying, “We are unable to comment on active or pending litigation.”

-According to both sides and surveillance video cited by the court, Whiteru was heavily intoxicated when he exited a train and a station turnstile at about 12:45 a.m.
-About 22 minutes later, at 1:07 a.m., Whiteru returned to speak with an on-duty station manager at the information kiosk at the mezzanine level of the station, and she helped him reenter the paid area of the station, the opinion said.
+According to both sides and surveillance video cited by the court, Whiteru was heavily intoxicated when he exited a train and a station turnstile about 12:45 a.m.
+About 22 minutes later, at 1:07 a.m., Whiteru returned to speak with an on-duty station manager at the information kiosk at the mezzanine level, and she helped him reenter the paid area of the station, the opinion said.

-Video footage showed Whiteru walking down the stationary escalator steps, stumbling on the last few stairs, falling and laying on his back for about 3½ minutes before rising, according to the opinion.
-He pulled himself up to lean on a nearby parapet wall but lost his balance after possibly trying to sit on the wall, falling headfirst over it and into the gap between it and the station wall, video cited by the court showed.
+Video footage showed Whiteru walking down the stationary escalator steps, stumbling on the last few stairs, falling and lying on his back for about 3½ minutes before rising, according to the opinion.
+He pulled himself up to lean on a nearby parapet wall, but he lost his balance after possibly trying to sit on the wall.
+He fell headfirst over it and into the gap between it and the station wall, video cited by the court showed.

 The sides agreed the station manager under standard operating procedures was supposed to perform routine inspections of the platform at 1:30 a.m., 2:30 a.m. and 3:15 a.m., but disputed whether she in fact did so.
 The station manager signed a checklist indicating the checks were performed, but said she had no recollection of conducting those specific inspections.